Ham3D/Perceptron-PHP/README.md

 Perceptron In php
-This mini app is created to Work in cli. to do , edit main.php and add tweak your configs, and then run it like to see results:
+This mini app is created to Works in cli. to do so , edit main.php and tweak your configs, and then run it to see the results:
 #>php main.php